cj-powell/cj-powell/README.md

 Maryland’s Safe and Supportive Schools (MDS3) Initiative: Fraud: Designed 5 fraud detection models that saved a government agency over 500 million dollars
 US Census Buraueas Governments Division Historical Data Digitization Project Infectious Disease: Built an infectious disease lab testing dashboard in Tableau for a state with the population of 1 million residents.

-👩🏾‍🎓 Education
+Education

 I completed a Data Science Fellowship with Honors in 2022.
 Prior to that I obtained a Certificate in Systems Thinking from Cornell University.
-For undergraduate, I gratuated from Temple University where I studied Sociology, SPSS, and minored in Geography GIS.
+For undergraduate, I gratuated from Temple University with dinstinction in Sociology, and minored in Geography where I got my foundation in analytics through SPSS and GIS.

 Personal